sriparna-koar/next_newsdemo/README.md

 ```
 We need env file to protect out api key for that

 .env.local :  are set setup to fetch the News Api key

-To install the .env file we need to
+To install the .env file we need

 npm install dotenv

 using 'fetch' we fetch the news with the published date time headlines and category country